jagprog5/PDControllerInterface/README.md

 - Right trigger is back / exit current menu
 - Left stick button is zoom in
 - Right stick button is zoom out
-- As of the moment, the right stick is not used
+- The right stick x or y is not used

+## An issue

 Please note that there is an [issue](https://github.com/zeth/inputs/issues/65) with this program.
-The controller input library being uses (see above) consumes reasonably high cpu.
+The controller input library being uses (see above) consumes reasonably high cpu *on some devices*.
 Under conventional circumstances, a library such as pyglet or pygame's joystick module would be used.
-However, these require an active foreground window in focus, which this application can not have.
+However, these require an active foreground window in focus, which this application can not have (since the game window must be in focus instead).